Stackdriver/stackdriver-prometheus-sidecar/README.md

 For equality filter on metric name you can use the simpler notation, e.g. `--include='metric_name{label="foo"}'`.

 The flag may be repeated to provide several sets of filters, in which case the metric will be forwarded if it matches at least one of them.
+Please note that inclusion filters only apply to Prometheus metrics prixied directly, and do not apply to [aggregated counters](#counter-aggregator).

 #### File